Epiclifexx/study/Languages/Java/Lambda Expressions/java_lambda.md

 First of all, to understand what lambdas are and how they work, maybe I should first understand some basic concepts before diving in.

 ### Lambdas are meant to be used with Interfaces
-From what I'm researching, a lambda function or expressión is like some sort of anonymous function.
+From what I'm researching, a lambda function or expression is like some sort of anonymous function.

 These name-less functions are usually used to implement certain methods from certain Interfaces.